-Our last two blogs discussed the important of saving for retirement though our discussion of Time Value of Money and we also touched on how to budget appropriately for these savings within our Budgeting 101 post.
+Our last two blogs discussed the importance of saving for retirement through our discussion of Time Value of Money and we also touched on how to budget appropriately for these savings within our Budgeting 101 post.
 We will now discuss the differences between two primary retirement savings account types: Roth and Traditional.

 Before we begin, we will be focusing on the differences as they relate to Individual Retirement Accounts.
 While many employers offer a Traditional and Roth 401(k), the rules are very similar, but we recommend speaking with your advisor regarding the overall differences between 401(k)’s and IRA’s.

 This type of account is used to fund retirement using pre-tax dollars.
 Since an IRA is most often funded from a bank account using after-tax dollars, most investors receive a tax deduction for the amount they contribute to a Traditional IRA.
 This deduction makes the contributions pre-tax.
 You remove this amount from your income tax return to not have to pay taxes on the amount contributed.
 Income taxes will be due on the full amount when qualified withdrawals are made from the account.